AutomationPanda/tau-intro-selenium-py/README.md

 ```

 Let's write locators for the `DuckDuckGoResultPage` next.
-Perform a search, inspect the page, and try to come up with locators on your own!
+Perform a search, inspect the page, and try to come up with locators on your own.

 Below is the code for `pages/result.py` with locators: